OSHA Heat Rule: What Employers Should Know

 Hazard Alerts

-Employers must issue a hazard alert to employees before a shift or when heat conditions reach the high heat trigger.
+Employers must issue a hazard alert to employees before a shift or when heat conditions reach the high heat trigger as part of their heat safety protocols during hot weather and heat waves.
 This alert aims to prevent heat-related illnesses by informing employees about heat hazards, preventive measures, and emergency procedures.

 Effective hazard alerts should include information on hydration, rest breaks, and emergency responses.
 The alert can be delivered through various methods, including signage, electronic communication, or verbal announcements, and must be in languages and at a literacy level for all employees to understand.